NGN Question Types

 NGN Matrix questions can take several forms, each designed to assess different aspects of your clinical judgment.
 Here are the most common types:

 Scenario: A patient with heart failure presents with shortness of breath and edema.
-Which of the following nursing interventions are appropriate?
+For each nursing intervention below, decide whether it is Indicated or Not Indicated.

 Rationale: Furosemide is a diuretic that reduces fluid overload, daily weights monitor fluid balance, and assessing lung sounds helps detect pulmonary edema.
-Encouraging fluid intake and administering morphine are not appropriate interventions for this scenario.
+Encouraging fluid intake and administering morphine are Not Indicated for this scenario.

 These questions present a table or grid and ask you to select the appropriate responses for each row or column.
 For example: